Before talking about Bluetooth IoT, let’s start with what is Bluetooth!

-Bluetooth Low Energy in IoT can help IoT devices conserve energy by keeping the devices in sleep mode when they are not in use, then let users exit the mode when connected or reconnected.
+Bluetooth Low Energy in IoT can help IoT devices conserve energy by keeping the devices in sleep mode when they are not in use, then letting users exit the mode when connected or reconnected.
 Bluetooth Low Energy in IoT is ideal for IoT applications because, contrary to the classic Bluetooth applications, which reconnect to devices at a time of six seconds or more, IoT BLE applications can quickly pair and reconnect with devices in six milliseconds instead.

-In IoT BLE, a device can function in three stages; the Advertising stage, Scanning stage, and Connected stage.
+In IoT BLE, a device can function in three stages; the Advertising stage, the Scanning stage, and the Connected stage.
 In a scenario where you want to integrate two BLE devices with each other, one device has to advertise.
 In contrast, the other has to scan for the device advertising before subsequently initiating a connection.
 Advertising basically involves broadcasting packets that allow another scanning device to find them.

 Bluetooth IoT Devices

 Advertising is deployed in all Bluetooth IoT devices, but one prominent application that exclusively functions in this state is the Beacon technology.
-Beacon devices, like the MOKOBlue M1 Ultra-thin Beacon, stay in the Advertising mode while broadcasting data to other devices that they can explore and read such data from.
+Beacon devices, like the MOKOBlue M1 Ultra-thin beacon, stay in the Advertising mode while broadcasting data to other devices that they can explore and read such data from.
 So, since advertising data capacity is increased in Bluetooth 5.0, Beacons can unlock new IoT applications and use cases by transmitting more data.